A shifting landscape

 Just south of the City of Riceboro, the timber company Weyerhaeuser proposed to construct a new log fumigation facility using the pesticide methyl bromide, a highly toxic hazardous air pollutant that has been largely phased out of production.

-The people took action and Weyerhaeuser withdrew its application for the permit.
+The people took action and, in December 2023, Weyerhaeuser withdrew its application for the permit.
 This is a huge victory for the people of Liberty and McIntosh Counties.
 To all who spoke up, sent in letters, showed up at meetings, and spread the word: thank you and well done!

 Local Partners & Community Organizations to Know